 MASTER OF SOCIAL WORK

-The Aboriginal Master of Social Work (MSW) program is completely informed by an Indigenous worldview.
+The Indigenous Field of Study Master of Social Work (MSW) program is completely informed by an Indigenous worldview.

-Our goal is to develop social work practitioners who demonstrate an understanding of and respect for the history, traditions and cultures of the Indigenous peoples of Canada.
+Our goal is to develop social work practitioners who demonstrate an understanding of, and respect for, the history, traditions and cultures of Canada's Indigenous Peoples.
 This unique program includes the involvement of Indigenous Elders, a traditional circle process, and Indigenous ceremonies.
 Students explore and further their own holistic growth and learn from work in cultural camps, in classes, and in the field.
-Academic knowledge is balanced with experiential learning and the need to practice on the basis of Indigenous world views.
+Academic knowledge is balanced with experiential learning and the need to practice on the basis of Indigenous worldviews.

 Click here for a list of MASTER OF SOCIAL WORK COURSES

 Students with the following qualifications will be considered for admission to this Advanced Standing Program:

 - B average in your last 10 half credit courses or equivalent.

 - Qualitative research methods course and 8 half-credit social science courses.